-There are two findings from an NRA 2016 Forecast at play here.
-The first is a projection that in 2020, 70% of customerswill be ordering food off of restaurant premises.
+There are two findings from an NRA 2020 Forecast at play here.
+The first is off-premise dining, including takeout, delivery, and curbside pickup makes up 60% of all restaurant traffic.
 This rising number is attributed to delivery options like online ordering, apps, and new food delivery startups popping up all over the place.

 The second is that millennials, or 21-36 year olds, are much more likely to use “off-premise meal solutions” or to order delivery.

 Restrictions around COVID-19 are changing quickly every day.
 Here's how to adapt your service model to the situation as it stands.